 2012 – Point Cloud: A Dynamic Weather Sculpture

 James Leng’s ‘Point Cloud‘ consists in a 3D wire structure materializing real-time weather information by moving and undulating.
 The wire structure is articulated by pistons activating wheels to deform the surface according to data.
 The structure could be articulated for other types of data than weather forecast.
 This structure represents a first attempt to build a physical 3D weather forecast system.
-The speed, smoothness, and direction of rotation are modulated to interpret a live feed […]
+The speed, smoothness, and direction of rotation are modulated to interpret a live feed of […]

 2013 – Temperature Scarves and Afghans

 On January 2013, Kristen Cooper Nutbrown from British Columbia had the idea to create a temperature scarf by knitting one row every day using a color that encodes the temperature of the day.
 At the end of the year, the scarf visualized local temperature readings for the whole year.
 Soon after Kristen pitched her idea, Arlene Cline, also from British Columbia, started to create a temperature afghan (a blanket of knitted or crocheted wool).
-Temperature scarves and afghans became quite popular […]
+Temperature scarves and afghans became quite popular in […]

 2014 – WeatherWindow